How Much Do Boulders Cost?

-Note: Caliche boulders, made from calcium carbonate compressed underground, are a light gray color and are typically the most affordable option for homeowners.
+Note: Caliche boulders, made from calcium carbonate compressed underground, are a light gray color and are typically the most affordable option for homeowners

 Where To Buy Landscape Boulders

 Unlike countertops or cabinets, there is not an endless supply of landscaping boulder manufacturers near you.
 It takes research to find the best boulders for the best possible price.
-Nonetheless, we of course have a few pointers when it comes to actually purchasing new landscape rocks.
+Nonetheless, we of course have a few pointers when it comes to actually purchasing new landscape boulders.

 While driving to your nearest Home Depot may be easier, big box retail stores do not know boulders like real landscaping suppliers.
 In fact, since they are hard to move, many retail shops do not stock a large variety of boulders, vastly limiting your options.
 All in all, we always recommend you find a local stone manufacturer and buy your landscape boulders from them.
 You won’t only have more options, but the price per ton should be less.

 As you browse, remember that your landscape boulder will look very different in your actual yard.
-If you need help picturing large, irregular rocks in your yard, it may pay to contact a landscaping architect.
+If you need help picturing large, irregular boulders in your yard, it may pay to contact a landscaping architect.

 DIY Or Hire A Pro?

 Unlike electrical projects, installing landscape boulders is not complicated.
 It is, however, very demanding.
 Some of them weigh more than 100 lbs.
 Professional landscaping companies and boulder manufacturers have tools to carry the large load.